Asbestos Information Page

 These Regulations require the waste to be consigned to a site which is authorised to accept asbestos waste.
 This is enforced by the Environment Agency and local authorities.
 Do not put asbestos waste into the dustbin as this is an offence.

 Is there anywhere in Milton Keynes where I can dispose of asbestos waste from my home?

-No other civic amenity site in Milton Keynes is licensed to accept asbestos containing materials.
+No other Household Waste Recycling Centre in Milton Keynes is licensed to accept asbestos containing materials.
 Unfortunately Milton Keynes Council cannot collect asbestos waste due to licensing conditions.

 Precautions when handling suspected asbestos material

 It is advisable to take the following precautions when handling suspected asbestos material.
 Keep the material damp to reduce the chance of fibres becoming airborne.
 Wear a disposable dust mask, coveralls and gloves when handling the material.
 These can then be double bagged and thrown away after use.
 Double bag the material in plastic bags or tape polythene sheets round material to prevent the release of fibres into your vehicle and the atmosphere.

 Instead of doing it yourself a number of waste disposal companies offer asbestos removal services.
 Service directories, such as the Yellow Pages and the Thomson Directory, will list such companies under "Asbestos Removal" or "Waste Disposal".
 Additionally, the Asbestos Removal Contractors Association (ARCA) website provides advice and information on the removal of hazardous waste.
 It also lists contractors who are United Kingdom Accreditation Service (UKAS) accredited for working with asbestos.